andresvia/heroku-buildpack-nodejs-lua/README.md

 		"cosmo"
 	}

+As shown above, if you want to include rockspec or rock files by url you can place them in the dependencies table.
+(This is not supported by LuaRocks, only by this buildpack).

 This file must exist, even if you have no dependencies.
 The rockspec is parsed in [prepare.moon][3].

-As shown above, if you want to include rockspec or rock files by url you can place them in the dependencies table.
-(This is not supported by LuaRocks, only by this buildpack).

 ### Using Dependencies

-The buildpack installs the dependencies to `packages/` and Lua is installed to `bin/lua`.
+The buildpack installs the dependencies to `packages/` and Lua to `bin/lua`.

 Before you can require any of your dependencies, you must update your `package.path` by requiring `packages.init`.